benckx/lego-compare-inventory-vs-wanted/README.md

 Bricklink to create a new "Wanted List" and purchase the parts from this list instead.

 Maybe there's already a more simple solution directly on Bricklink, but I could not find it (if you know the solution, feel free to open an issue).
-There are options on Bricklink to add and part out sets, but it doesn't seem taken into account while making a "Wanted List".
+There are options on Bricklink to add and part out sets, but it doesn't seem to be taken into account while making a "Wanted List".
 But maybe I'm missing something obvious.

 In any case I'll be able to do more custom things with my parts lists this way.